 The GCP is the highlight of the Cambridge programme for many, enabling team consulting work for a major international company, anywhere in the world.
 It is a four to six week project, on a live issue of strategic importance for the client.
 The GCP is a valuable opportunity to apply your learning across the range of disciplines as well as test career options and make useful connections.

-You will choose from one of eight Concentrations to participate in during the Easter term (term 3).
-Concentrations cover the following areas: Culture, Arts and Media; Energy & Environment; Entrepreneurship; Global Business; Health Strategies, Finance, Strategy & Marketing, Social Innovation.
+You will choose from one of ten Concentrations to participate in during the Easter Term (term 3).
+Concentrations cover the following areas: Culture, Arts and Media; Digital Transformations; Energy & Environment; Entrepreneurship; Global Business; Health Strategies, Finance, Strategy, Marketing, and Social Innovation.
 At the end each Concentration you will undertake a team project, in which you will present your findings in a simulated boardroom situation.

-You can choose from a variety of projects in the Summer term, ranging from an internship, "bootcamps", a research paper, dissertation or case writing project.
+You can choose from three options during the Summer Term: a work placement; an individual project, or a research paper.
 This is your opportunity to draw together the entirety of your MBA learning, and focus on applying it with a view to developing post-MBA career goals.
-All summer projects have a supervisor and are submitted at the end of the programme in September.
+All summer projects are submitted/completed at the end of the programme in September.

 Treks, trips and Student Groups